watem-sedem/watem-sedem/docs/output.rst

 ***************

 This file contains the same output as
-:ref:`Total Sediment.txt <totalsedimenttxt>`, but for all ktc combinations defined in the :ref:`Calibration-option <calibration>`.
-It is only written when :ref:`Calibrate = 1 <calibrate>`.
+:ref:`Total Sediment.txt <totalsedimenttxt>`, but for all possible ktc combinations defined in the :ref:`Calibration-option <calibration>`.
+This output is only written if the model choice ':ref:`Calibrate <calibrate>`' is enabled.

-The txt-file contains a table, all columns seperated by ';'.
+This txt-file contains a ;-seperated table.
 The columns in the table are: ktc_low, ktc_high, tot_erosion, tot_sedimentation, sed_river, sed_noriver, sed_buffer, sed_openwater, outlet_1, outlet_2.